Space Quest V: The Next Mutation

 (So I will just say, kind of cryptically, if an enemy ship has a piece of tech that looks useful, and the away mission ends abruptly before you have a chance to take it, maaaaybe beam back down there and have another look.)

-So then that’s quite a leap in our rating between the two installments.
+So then that’s quite a leap in our rating between the two instalments.
 SQ4 had me wishing I could delete games from my gog account, but this one comes with our solid recommendation.
 I’d even say if you’re a newcomer then, unless you really need to see the story in order, play this one first.
 You can always go back to the older ones if you feel up to the challenge – or just really like text parsers.
-As for me, well, with my enthusiasm renewed I will play the last installment sometime soon.
+As for me, well, with my enthusiasm renewed I will play the last in the series sometime soon.
 Probably.
 Maybe in 2027.